Paddington, New South Wales: 1945–2000

 After World War II, while Paddington still remained home to the many working-class families who had lived there for generations, it also became home to migrant workers and their families, who were used to living in close proximity with their neighbours.
 These residents were joined from the early 1960s by artists and students, attracted by the cheap rents.

 Gentrification also began in that decade, speeding up in the following years.
 With it came an interest in the unique historical and aesthetic qualities of the area, and an awareness that the suburb needed to be protected.

+In 2025, 160 Oxford Street was the first housing proposal in the Paddington Heritage Conservation Area to combine the Government of New South Wales affordable housing scheme with the low and mid rise reforms permitting taller buildings.